-If an employee has worked for their present employer for 26 weeks by the 15th week before the baby is due or the week the child is matched in adoption, and they earn on average £123 or more per week, (lower earnings limit normally reviewed each April and increasing from £120 to £123 on 3 April 2022), they are entitled to Statutory Paternity Pay (SPP) from their employer.
+If an employee has worked for their present employer for 26 weeks by the 15th week before the baby is due or the week the child is matched in adoption, and they earn on average £123 or more per week, (lower earnings limit normally reviewed each April but continuing at £123 from April 2024), they are entitled to Statutory Paternity Pay (SPP) from their employer.

-It is paid at the rate of standard rate of £156.66 a week (2022-23 rates, normally increasing every year in April, and expected to increase from £151.97 to £156.66 per week from 3 April 2022) or 90% of the employee's average earnings if that is lower.
+It is paid at the standard rate of £184.03 per week (2024/25 rates from 6 April 2024 and reviewed each April) or 90% of the employee's average earnings if that is lower.

-The employee must give the employer notice as to when they plan to take Statutory Paternity Pay by the 15th week before the baby is due, stating the expected week in which the baby is due (or relevant adoption dates), whether they want to take one or two weeks' leave and the date on which the paternity leave is to start.
-The employee can choose to vary the start date with 28 days' notice and must do so (as soon as reasonably practicable) where the child is not born or placed with the adopter on the original date chosen.
+The employee must give the employer notice as to when they plan to take Statutory Paternity Pay by the 15th week before the baby is due, stating the expected week in which the baby is due (or relevant adoption dates), whether they want to take paternity leave or 'give notice of intention'.